tuanvumaihuynh/PEClient-esp/README.md

-# EPClient Library for ESP32
+# PEClient Library for ESP32

 ## Introduction

-EPClient is a simple and efficient library for ESP32, using for demo graduation project.
+PEClient is a simple and efficient library for ESP32, using for demo graduation project.
 It provides a simple way to connect to a WiFi network and communicate with an MQTT server.

 ## Features